wmde/wikibase-docker/README-compose.md

 This repository contains an example docker compose file that can be used with the images also contained in this repo.

+**WARNING:** Currently this example only works on machines with 3GB+ of memory.
+If you are running Docker for Windows or Mac and have containers run within a VM (the default) make sure you set your VM memory allocation to 4GB.
+If you don't do this the query service may fail to run.

 ## Install Instructions

 For a single script to run that should work on a WMF labs VM running debian jessie with 4GB memory take a look at setup.sh in this repository.